It’s closing time!

 3. Closing takes approximately an hour but could be longer.

 People present at the Closing

 1. The title officer.
 Basically, the title officer runs the show.
-They review all the documents and makes sure everything is adequately signed, sends all of the signed documents to the underwriter for one last review and issues any refund checks at the end of closing.
+They review all the documents and make sure everything is adequately signed, sends all of the signed documents to the underwriter for one last review, and issues any refund checks at the end of closing.

 2. The seller’s agent.
 He or she will be available should any problems arise.